go-krb5/krb5/README.md

 ## To Do

-- [ ] Investigate mechanisms to have a encryption type registry to allow implementation of deprecated algorithms which are not enabled by default.
+- [ ] Investigate mechanisms to have an encryption type registry to allow implementation of deprecated algorithms which are not enabled by default.
 - CI Workflows:
   - [ ] Unit Tests
   - [ ] Integration Tests